What is Lutein?

 Frequently Asked Questions

-Based on the findings of liver function tests and visual function evaluations, no toxicity o
+Based on liver function tests and visual function evaluations, there is no evidence of liver toxicity from lutein.

-There are no known side effects of lutein.
+There are no known side effects associated with taking lutein.

-The recommended dose for eye health: 10 mg of lutein per day and 2 mg of zeaxanthin per day.
-Safe upper limit: An upper limit has not been set by researchers either.
-Potential risks: They can make the skin slightly yellow in excess.
-Research seems to show that up to 20 mg of lutein per day is healthy.
+For eye health, the recommended dose is 10 mg of lutein per day and 2 mg of zeaxanthin per day.
+There is no established upper limit for lutein, but excessive intake can cause a yellow tint to the skin.
+Research indicates that up to 20 mg of lutein per day is safe.

-Lutein can help reduce inflammation in your eyes, fight off free radicals, reduce oxidative stress, and increase the sharpness of your vision due to its strong antioxidant properties.
+Lutein can help reduce eye inflammation, combat free radicals, decrease oxidative stress, and enhance vision sharpness due to its potent antioxidant properties.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.